bcgsc/pori_ipr_api/README.md

 * `schema` - PGSQL only; The schema the database is namespaced under
 * `database` - Name of the database
 * `prefix` - Not in use.

+* `testUser` - Defines the user/credentials to use to run API tests
+* `username` - Username to use to run API tests
+* `password` - Password to use to run API tests

 #### Running Tests with Mocha